Volkswagen Jetta: First generation (A1, Type 16; 1979)

-Although the Golf reached considerable success in the North American markets, Volkswagen observed the hatchback body style lacked some of the appeal to those who preferred the traditional three-box configuration.
+Although the Golf (known as the Rabbit in the US and Canada) reached considerable success in the North American markets, Volkswagen saw that the hatchback body style lacked some of the appeal to those who preferred the traditional three-box configuration.
 The styling of the 1970 AMC Gremlin was controversial for truncating the Hornet sedan, but Volkswagen stylists reversed the process by essentially grafting a new trunk onto the tail of the Golf to produce a larger Jetta saloon.
 The Jetta became the best-selling European car in the United States, Canada, and Mexico.
 The car was also popular in Europe, including the United Kingdom, Germany, and Turkey.

 The Jetta was introduced to the world at the 1979 Frankfurt Auto Show.
 Production of the first generation began in August 1979 at the Wolfsburg plant.

-In Mexico, the Mark 1 was known as the "Volkswagen Atlantic".
+In Mexico, the Mk1 Jetta was known as the "Volkswagen Atlantic".

-The car was available as a two-door sedan (replacing the aging rear-engined, rear-wheel drive Volkswagen Beetle 2-door sedan in the United States and Canada) and four-door sedan body styles, both of which shared a traditional three-box design.
-Like the Volkswagen Golf Mk1, its angular styling was penned at ItalDesign, by Giorgetto Giugiaro.
+The car was available as a two-door sedan (replacing the aging two-door, rear-engined, rear-wheel drive Volkswagen Beetle sedan in the United States and Canada) and four-door sedan body styles, both of which shared a traditional three-box design.
+Like the first-generation Golf, its angular styling was penned at ItalDesign by Giorgetto Giugiaro.
 Styling differences could be found depending on the market.
 In most of the world, the car was available with composite headlamps, while in the US, it was only available with rectangular sealed beam lamps due to Federal Motor Vehicle Safety Standard 108 (FMVSS 108).
-The suspension setup was identical to the Golf and consisted of a MacPherson strut setup in front and a twist-beam rear suspension.
+The suspension setup was identical to the Golf, and consisted of a MacPherson strut setup in front and a twist-beam rear suspension.
 It shared its 2,400 mm (94.5 in) wheelbase with its hatchback counterpart, although overall length was up by 380 millimetres (15 in).
 The capacity of the luggage compartment was 377 litres (13.3 ft^{3}), making the Jetta reasonably practical.
 To distinguish the car from the Golf, interiors were made more upscale in all markets.
 This included velour seating and color coordinated sill to sill carpeting.